tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 how to Datalog.
 He thought it might be useful to try implementing liveness analysis as a Datalog problem.

-We started off with the Wimmer2010 CFG example from that post sketching out manually which variables were live out of each block: R10 out of B1, R12 out of B2, etc.
+We started off with the Wimmer2010 CFG example from that post, sketching out manually which variables were live out of each block: R10 out of B1, R12 out of B2, etc.